Easy No-Alcohol Tiramisu Recipe

 • Cocoa Powder – for dusting on top

-Lady Fingers are light sponge biscuits shaped like thick fingers.
-They are very crispy, but once dipped in liquid, they turn into a spongy, cake-like texture – therefore, ideal for making Tiramisu.
-Most Tiramisu recipes will tell you to use Savoiardi Lady Fingers.
-However, don’t panic if you can’t find them at your local supermarket.
-You can use Sponge Fingers instead, which is more common in the UK.
+• Lady Fingers are light sponge biscuits that are shaped like thick fingers.
+They are very crispy, but once dipped in liquid, they turn into a spongy, cake-like texture.
+Savoiardi Lady Fingers are the traditional brand/type used in most Tiramisu recipes.
+But panic not, if you can’t find them at your local supermarket.
+You can use Sponge Fingers, which is more common in the UK.

 Easy No Alcohol Tiramisu